dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

-    The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data, complete data set registrations) that were *last changed before the specified date*.
+    The *syncSkipSyncForDataChangedBefore* SettingKey can be used to skip the synchronisation of all the data (data values, Event and Tracker program data) that were *last changed before the specified date*.
     The SettingKey is used in the synchronisation job all the time.
     Therefore, if you need to synchronise the old data, you should change the SettingKey.

+  - Both, Tracker Programs and Event Programs synchronisation job supports paging in order to avoid timeouts and to deal with unstable network.
+    Default page size for "Event Programs Data Sync" job is set to 60.
+    Default page size for "Tracker Programs Data Sync" job is set to 20.

+    If default values do not fit your purpose, own page size can be specified via parameter in particular sync job in Scheduler app.

 ## Metadata Synchronization Scheduling